OptimalBits/bull/PATTERNS.md

 Reusing Redis Connections
 -------------------------

 A standard queue requires **3 connections** to the Redis server.
 In some situations you might want to re-use connections—for example on Heroku where the connection count is restricted.
-You can do this with the `createClient` option in the `Queue` constructor:
+You can do this with the `createClient` option in the `Queue` constructor (note: bclient connections [cannot be re-used](https://github.com/OptimalBits/bull/issues/880)):

 ```js
 var {REDIS_URL} = process.env